 Social Distance.
 Avoid close contact with people who are sick and put distance between yourself and others.
 Stay at least 6 feet (about 2 arms’ length) from other people.
 Remember that some people without symptoms may be able to spread the virus.

 Wear Face Masks.
 Always wear a face covering in any work situation where you cannot adequately physically distance yourself from others.
+Face masks must be worn at all times in individual offices when more than one person is present.
 Continue to keep about 6 feet between yourself and others.
 The face covering is not a substitute for physical distancing.
 Wear a face covering when you go out of your personal workspace.
 The face covering is meant to protect other people in case you are infected.
 You could spread COVID-19 even if you do not feel sick.

 The university will provide every employee with one cloth face mask.
 Employees may also bring their own face coverings from home, if desired.
 The CDC currently recommends that cloth face coverings should be washed after each use.
 It is important to always remove face coverings correctly and wash your hands after handling or touching a used face covering.

 UPDATE 07/20/20: On June 2, 2020, WLU Human Resources sent out our Return to Work Expectations and Guidelines.
 The guidelines require that all employees wear masks when social distancing is not possible.
 Further, Governor Jim Justice issued statewide Executive Order NO. 50-20, effective July 7, 2020, requiring that face masks be worn indoors when not able to adequately social distance.
+This includes wearing face masks at all times in individual offices when more than one person is present.
 Effective 07/20/2020, failure to comply with WLU face mask guidelines and/or the Governor’s Executive Order may result in corrective action — up to and including termination of employment in accordance with BOG Policy 57.

 Cover Coughs and Sneezes.
 If you are in a private setting and do not have on your face covering, remember to always cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.
 Throw used tissues in the trash.
 Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.